 Despite the health report recommending urgent action, no changes were made, and seven months later, in September and October 1960, an outbreak of infectious disease spread through Dark Town killing at least four children and hospitalising thirteen in under three weeks.
 The children ranged from six months to two years of age (Sydney Morning Herald, 13 October, 1960; Sydney Morning Herald, 14 October, 1960).

 Following nation-wide outcry at the appalling conditions that had led to the preventable death of children on the East Armidale Aboriginal Reserve, an emergency fund of eighteen thousand pounds was dedicated by the Aboriginal Welfare Board to “clean up” the area, and to build fourteen cottages.
 Despite the toxicity in the environment caused by living on a rubbish dump that had only stopped being used two years earlier, and the desire of many of the Reserve’s residents to move into town, the ‘Aboriginal Welfare Board maintained that building acceptable houses for Aboriginal people in town would be a waste of money as all the Aborigines needed “training” in “transitional” housing’ (Franklin, 32) because the fringe-dwellers ‘could not yet act properly in a house in town’ (Brereton and Moore, cited in Franklin, 26).
 On November 7, 1961, referred to by the Aboriginal Welfare Board as ‘Occupation Day’, the tin humpies were demolished and fourteen new cottages were officially opened at the Reserve.
 These transitional houses had galvanised iron cladding, no heating except for a small stove, no insulation, inadequate bathroom facilities, no hot water, were small and restricted in space, and had no fences.
-The stark appearance of the corrugated iron earned Dark Town the new name of Silver City, and while Elders testify that the new cottages greatly improved living conditions, the substandard dwellings of Silver City functioned as metonym of progress and assimilation in action enabling the Welfare Board to intensify their level of control over the community.
+The stark appearance of the corrugated iron earned the Reserve the name of Silver City, and while Elders testify that the new cottages greatly improved living conditions, the substandard dwellings of Silver City functioned as metonym of progress and assimilation in action enabling the Welfare Board to intensify their level of control over the community.

 At the time of the building of the cottages, residents were concerned about the surveillance that would now be employed at the Reserve.
 The District Aboriginal Welfare Officer, Don G. Yates, reassured them that their fears were based on ‘nonsensical propaganda.’
 There would be no restriction on visitors, no restrictions to the movement of residents and no invasion of privacy.
 Don Yates, speaking of himself said, ‘The Welfare Officer will come as a friend ’(Armidale Express, September 11, 1961).
 Yates’s promises were empty, and the East Armidale Aboriginal Reserve functioned as a paternalistic prison where the dwellings were subject to fortnightly inspections, and the community lived in fear of the power of the Welfare Board to take their children.

-Despite the harsh conditions, Elders remember life on the Reserve fondly, as a time of strong families and community connections.
+Despite the harsh conditions, Elders remember parts of life on the Reserve fondly, as a time of strong families and community connections.
 The area, now know as Narwan Village, remains home to many families who care for this significant part of town and the memories it holds.

 Edward S Casey has written that ‘As much as body or brain, mind or language, place is a keeper of memory – one of the main ways in which the past comes to be secured in the present, held in things before and around us’ (Remembering, p.213).
 The community garden provides a space for Elders to share their emplaced survivor testimony as a way of fighting the settler colonial state’s ‘violent practices of occupation, erasure and colonial resignification’ (Pugliese, ‘Forensic Ecologies’, p.31)